Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

   (a) 📚 This beginner-friendly project walks through building a web app, identifying key vulnerabilities of a Hospital Operation and Demand on Resources (based on the NHS Health Management Plan), Critical End-Points, and then fixing them with proper security controls, insights and business led decision making from Data.
 Ideal for your Analyst portfolio!

-  (b) 👨‍🏫👩🏼‍🏫👨‍🎓It teaches how to build reports around patient encounter, clinical staff management and procedures, led by data to provide KPI and operational performance reports, and to uncover deeper insights from the dataset that answer key questions required by stakeholders.
+  (b) 👨‍🏫👩🏼‍🏫👨‍🎓It teaches how to build reports in a story-telling way (industry sort requirement and a skill-Advantage for Analysts)around patient encounter, clinical staff management and procedures, led by data to provide KPI and operational performance reports, and to uncover deeper insights from the dataset that answer key questions required by stakeholders.
      - Attributes from encounters and procedures, including encounter class, encounter description, procedure description, and procedure reasons.